-The pulp is rich in the carbohydrate 'Inulin', which is used in the food processing industry as a gelling agent, mainly for improving mouthfeel and creaminess in low-fat dairy products, such as low-fat yoghurt, as well as for giving these products a glossy appearance.
+The pulp is rich in the carbohydrate 'Inulin', which is used in the food processing industry as a gelling agent.
+Mainly for improving mouthfeel and creaminess in low-fat dairy products, such as low-fat yoghurt.
+It also gives these products a glossy appearance.

-When stored for a short time, the inulin in the tubers is converted to fructose and they develop a much sweeter taste.
-Some are processed into a slurry that is then dried into a flour with a mildly sweet, malt-like flavour.
+When stored for a short time, the inulin in the tubers is converted to fructose, and they develop a much sweeter taste.
+Some are processed into a slurry and then dried into a gluten-free flour with a mildly sweet, malt-like flavour.
 The flour has properties that promote the growth of beneficial bacteria in the human gut, which has led to its use in dietary supplements.
-Some are also made into a low-calorie syrup sweetener, which has been likened to maple syrup.
+Some are also converted into a low-calorie syrup sweetener, closely similar to maple syrup.

-Any excess tubers are feed to pigs or the pigs are left to forage and unearth those that were missed during harvest.
+Any excess tubers are feed to pigs, or the pigs are left to forage and unearth those missed during harvest.
 They have a reported crude protein content of around 7% of their dry weight.

-Fuel grade ethanol and butanol alcohols have been successfully produced from the tubers but it does not appear this has been commercially exploited as yet.
+Fuel grade ethanol and butanol alcohols have been successfully produced from the tubers.
+Still, it does not appear this has been commercially exploited as yet.

 The fructose that develops in the tubers is a suitable form of energy for persons with diabetes, being low in digestible calories.
 The cooked tubers are also known to have beneficial bacteria promoting properties and are a good source of potassium, phosphorous, vitamin B1 (thiamine) and iron.

-Although adapted to warm-temperate climates, Jerusalem Artichoke grows well and is productive in sub-humid to moderately humid subtropical and tropical highland climates, generally areas with annual lows of 9 to 17 °C, annual highs of 18 to 28 °C and annual rainfall of 700 to 1900 mm.
+Although naturally adapted to warm-temperate climates, Jerusalem artichoke grows well and is productive in sub-humid to moderately humid subtropical and tropical highland climates, generally areas with annual lows of 9 to 17°C, annual highs of 15 to 28°C and yearly rainfall of 700 to 1900 mm.

-New plants are usually started from tubers that have been saved from the previous harvest and stored under cool, dark conditions, similar to conditions for other tuber crops.
-They are sown whole or in pieces, when the air humidity starts to build, just before the start of the rainy season.
+New plants are usually started from tubers that have been saved from the previous harvest and stored under cool, dark conditions, similar to requirements for other tuber crops.
+They are sown whole or in pieces when the air humidity builds, just before the rainy season.

-Performs best on well-manured, loose, free-draining loam to sandy loam soils of a slightly acid to slightly alkaline nature, generally with a pH of 5.0 to 7.5 and on sites with full to partial sun exposure.
+Performs best on well-manured, loose, free-draining loam to sandy loam soils of a slightly acid to slightly alkaline nature, generally with a pH of 5.0 to 7.5, and on sites with full to partial sun exposure.
 Large or oversized containers with ample drainage are also suitable, with good crops of tubers produced.
-It is intolerant of slow-draining, permanently wet or waterlogged soil conditions.
+It is intolerant of slow-draining, permanently wet or saturated soil conditions.

-It is listed as an invasive species in at least one reference publication, a weed classification reserved for the most serious weeds and is recorded as a weed of agriculture in Australia.
+In at least one reference publication, it is listed as an invasive species, a weed classification reserved for the most serious weeds and is recorded as a weed of agriculture in Australia.
 Its weediness can be attributed to unharvested or missed tubers that re-sprout, forming new clumps of plants that can be difficult to control or eradicate.